MP Estate Planning UK

 Who is Liable for Inheritance Tax?

-Liability for inheritance tax in the Netherlands depends on several factors, including the residency status of the deceased and the heirs.
-Generally, if the deceased was a resident of the Netherlands, their worldwide assets are subject to Dutch inheritance tax.
-For non-resident deceased individuals, only assets located in the Netherlands are taxable.
+Liability for Dutch inheritance tax depends primarily on the residency status of the deceased (not the beneficiary).
+If the deceased was a Dutch tax resident, their worldwide estate is subject to Dutch inheritance tax.
+For non-resident deceased individuals, only assets physically located in the Netherlands — such as Dutch property — are subject to Dutch tax.

-Residency Status of DeceasedAssets Subject to TaxTax Liability
+Residency Status of DeceasedAssets Subject to Dutch TaxTax Liability

 Key Differences Between UK and Dutch Inheritance Tax